GoogleChrome/web.dev/src/site/content/en/blog/periodic-background-sync/index.md

 service worker) after a person has closed the page.
-On most platforms, it's common for people to have installed apps that periodically access the network in the background to provide a better user experience for critical updates, prefetching content, syncing data, etc. Similarly, periodic background sync also extends the lifetime of a web app's logic to run at regular periods for what might be a few minutes at a time.
+On most platforms, it's common for people to have installed apps that periodically access the network in the background to provide a better user experience for critical updates, prefetching content, syncing data, and so on.
+Similarly, periodic background sync also extends the lifetime of a web app's logic to run at regular periods for what might be a few minutes at a time.